rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Learning Path 2.md

 ### Exercise 4 - Bulk import of users

 Task 1 - Bulk operations for creating users with a .csv file<br>
-Office need to rearmed before task.
+Office needs to be rearmed before task.
 Open an elevated command prompt and go to the Program Files\Microsoft Office\Office16 folder<br>
 Type ospprearm.exe and then press Enter.
 If rearm succeeds, the following message displays: "Microsoft Office rearm successful."<br>

 Step 6:  After opening the .csv file paste your tenant name from the resources tab in the lab guide at the bottom of the file<br>